Are you or someone you know suffering? Stressed? Burnt out?

 - compassion inspired counselling, to help with emotional and physical issues

-such as stress, burnout, anxiety, depression, grief, loss, trauma and relationship struggle.
+including stress, burnout, anxiety, depression, grief, loss, trauma, eating diosrders and relationship struggle.

 - inspirational cards that offer simple daily reminders to help us care for ourselves and treat ourselves with the same care and kindness we offer to those we care about.

-- professional nutrition consultation and on-going coaching support
+- professional nutrition assessment, consultation and on-going coaching support

 We can help heal and ease your suffering – whether your struggle is related to anxiety, stress, burnout, trauma, depression, mood swings, eating problems, grief, loss or relationship struggles